 *NUO* Paper Starburst Ornaments

-1 - You can use scrapbooking paper, recycled paper such as from a book, or, as I am here, 6 inch square origami paper.
-A very light cardstock may work too but anything heavier than that tends to buckle as you start making your folds.
-You might want to experiment by making one of the shapes and see if it works before doing the cutting of all the squares.
+1 - You can use scrapbooking paper, recycled paper such as from a book, or, as I am here, a 6-inch square origami paper.
+A very light cardstock may work too, but anything heavier than that tends to buckle as you start making your folds.
+You might want to experiment by making one of the shapes and seeing if it works before cutting all the squares.

 4 - I laid the square red side up and folded it in half.
 You want to make good crisp folds.